 Your email address will not be published.
 Required fields are marked *

-Oval white dish filled with Lemon-Dijon Green Beans with Caramelized Shallots
+Oval white dish filled with roasted green beans topped with caramelized shallots.

 Share This With The World